brendongray/brendongray-portfolio/assignment3.md

 ### Step 2: Discussing

 When I asked two people to give me feedback, I began by talking generally about what I was working on.
 With both people, their questions started getting the gears turning in the right direction.
 Once I had described the data and shown my sketches, both immediately suggested I stay away from a scatterplot.
-The immediate reaction that implying there is a relationship between the two variables might be misleading.
-Regardless, the sample was too small to draw any conclusions (n = 30).
+A scatterplot implied that there is a relationship between the two variables.
+This may be misleading.
+And regardless of the relationship, the sample was too small to draw any conclusions (n = 30).

 I talked for about 20 minutes and I took about a page of notes.
 Toward the end of one conversation, a very good point was made: the reader was most likely to care about their county.
 A bar chart would be best because it conveyed clear information about a single geographic point.
 That information could be contrasted to the rest of the information, but the info would be important because it represented something personal.
 I agreed.
 This reminded me of Evan Peck's "Data is Personal.
 What We Learned from 42 Interviews in Rural America."